Wrong doer, evil doer, worker of iniquity

 - "Daughter" closes with Marshall just repeating the line "Knowing they'll die here and there" again and again.

-- The last verse of "Ocean Song" is the same three lines repeated around a dozen times.
+- The last verse of "Ocean Song" is the same three lines repeated around a dozen times."To know, to see for himselfIf there is an ocean beyond the wavesBeyond the waves"

 - The repeated screams of "LET ME IN!" in "Guest House", which close out the album.